-The Enterprise Investment Scheme and raised each year, and a maximum of Seed Enterprise Investment Schemes aim to help new and early-stage companies to attract investment.
+The Enterprise Investment Scheme and Seed Enterprise Investment Schemes aim to help new and early-stage companies to attract investment.
 In return unquoted companies attract equity investment by offering investors a range of tax incentives.

 The appeal for investors is clear and for companies looking for funding, the investment opportunity will be much more attractive if investors qualify for EIS or SEIS.